NidhiSalian/Neurobiologically-Plausible-Behavioral-Prediction/README.md

 # Neurobiologically-Plausible-Behavioral-Prediction
 A model of mixed neural networks for step-by-step processing of dynamic visual scenes, activity recognition and behavioral prediciton

 Based on Ongoing Research Work.
+You can find the most recent publication [here](./Visual Attention and Memory Augmented Activity Recogniiton and Behavioral Prediction.pdf).

 More code, datasets and models to be uploaded soon.